Earth Day 2025

 As our global population continues to grow, so do the pressures on our environment, natural resources, and climate.
 Yet, discussions about overpopulation still remain largely absent from mainstream sustainability conversations.

-Join us for a discussion featuring Population Connection President and CEO John Seager, who will present the urgent need for comprehensive strategies to stabilize global population growth.
+Join us for a discussion with Population Connection President and CEO John Seager, who will present the urgent need for comprehensive strategies to stabilize global population growth.
 During his presentation, John will highlight rights-based solutions such as improving access to family planning, providing quality education for all, and promoting sustainable economies to shape a more balanced future for people and the planet.

-Date: Tuesday, April 22nd
+Date: April 22nd, 2025

 John Seager, President and CEO of Population Connection